 Changes to goal status calculations

-Each year’s OHI assessment includes any additional years of data, typically available for many but not all goals (Tables 6.1, 6.2 in S2 Methods).
+Each year’s OHI assessment includes any additional years of data, typically available for many but not all goals (Description of data layers section in S2 File).
 Additionally, higher-quality data and, occasionally, improved methods for specific goals were included where possible.
 Such changes were made for the following goals.

 Food provision, fisheries